Flash Fill in Excel: The Ultimate Guide to Mastering Data Entry Automation

 Suppose you have a list of full names in column B and you want to extract the initials into column C, starting from cell C2 (including C4).

 - Type the First Example: In cell C2, manually type the initials from the corresponding full name in cell B2.
-For example, if B2 contains "John Doe," type "JD" in C2.
+To give you an idea, if B2 contains "John Doe," type "JD" in C2.

 - Initiate Flash Fill: Select cell C3.
 Click on the "Flash Fill" button in the "Data" tab or use the shortcut Ctrl+E.